If you’re over 25 years old and you grew up in Columbus, there’s a good chance that you remember the magic that was Lazarus at Christmas.

 After you’ve had all the nostalgic fun your heart can handle, head over to the Columbus Commons to enjoy the 400,000+ LED light display.
 Hop on the carousel for a free ride, enjoy a cup of hot chocolate, and listen to your favorite holiday jams.

-Lazarus Santa’s Workshop will start at 12 p.m. and end at 6 p.m., just in time for the holiday lights at the Commons to turn on.
+Santa Extravaganza will go from 1 p.m. to 5 p.m., just in time for the holiday lights at the Commons to turn on.
 The event is free to attend.
 Parking is available at the Columbus Commons Main Garage located at 55 E Rich Street or the Underground Garage located at 191 S. Third Street.